-The typical detection radius of a lamp post with this sensor is 180°, making it ideal for use in open gardens, driveways or entrances.
-The detection area can vary between sensors but generally, a reasonable model will cover a 10-metre distance.
-A reasonable detection radius is required especially on lamp posts above 3.5metres as we need to account for the height of the sensor on the lamp post in increasing its distance from the intruder.
+Dependent on your needs and requirements, there are several varieties of PIR sensors based on different factors, functions and adjustments.
+However, detection range is usually 180°, making it ideal for use in open gardens, driveways or entranceways.
+Of course, the detection area can vary between sensors but generally, a reasonable model will cover a 10-metre distance.
+Any lamp posts above 3.5 meters needs to take into account the height of where the sensor is placed, as it will increase its distance from the intruder.

 An alternative to the PIR sensor is a microwave motion detector, these emit high frequency radio waves in order to detect subtle changes in the energy levels reflected back to the sensor.
 Here we have a microwave sensor built into a surface mounted LED board fitted within one of our lanterns.
 This can be fitted as an optional extra into any lantern.